Five Steps to Get Started

 We are pleased you have registered for an online course and hope you have a successful learning experience at Oakton.

-Please follow the steps below to get started learning online.
+Select one of the options below for additional information and follow the steps to get started learning online.

 - Most courses require purchase of a textbook, listed by course subject and section number (such as PSY 101 0C1) in the Oakton Bookstore.
 Other courses may require Access codes or other special software.
 Check with your instructor if you are unsure.